MarvinTheParanoidRobot/SDR/lib/glg/examples_jsp/README.txt

 This directory contains JSP servlet examples of the GLG Graphics Server.

-To deploy the examples, copy the "glg_demos" directory into the "webapps" directory of the JavaEE server (Tomcat, etc.) and load any html file from the "webapps/glg_demos" directory into the web browser via a URL.
+To deploy the examples, copy the "glg_demos" directory into the "webapps" directory of the application server (Tomcat, etc.) and load any html file from the "webapps/glg_demos" directory into the web browser via a URL.

 For example, for a typical Tomcat installation on a Linux-based local host, use the following URLs: